Our experts provide thorough evaluation, comprehensive testing and extensive treatment options for hives (urticaria) and angioedema.

 Our integrated team includes physicians, pediatric nurse practitioners and pediatric nursing staff to care for children with hives.
 Institute leadership is provided by Jacqueline A. Pongracic, Head of Allergy and Immunology.
 Dr. Pongracic is board-certified in allergy and immunology and internal medicine.

 Lurie Children’s Division of Allergy and Immunology is at the cutting edge of clinical research.
-We offer our patients with food allergy the newest treatments as well as opportunities to be part of studies in hopes to discover more treatments and a cure.
+We offer our patients with chronic hives the newest treatments as well as opportunities to be part of studies in hopes to discover more treatments and a cure.

 We are not currently recruiting patients for hives studies.
 Check back in the future for updates.